skip to content

 Aims

-1. to provide a broad multidisciplinary course in Zoology;
+1. provide a broad multidisciplinary course in Zoology;

-8. to provide training in writing research project proposals.
+8. provide training in writing research project proposals.

 Learning outcomes